 The Piedras y Pájaros and Postal Parks were designed and constructed by Tenaja Holdings to develop a strong sense of community and to improve the quality of life in downtown La Paz.

 The purpose of these pocket parks is to stimulate business, enhance public enjoyment and create a thriving community.
 By providing attractive, safe spaces where various activities can take place, people are drawn together to meet, talk and relax.
 We invite you to do the same, drop by, admire the artwork and perhaps take in a concert or reading.

 Piedras y Pájaros Park

-Located on the corner of Revolución and Constitución, across from the post office and just one block from the main square and cathedral of La Paz, the Postal Park is open every day.
+A short walk from Piedras y Pájaros Park brings you to Postal Park, which is on the corner of Revolución and Constitución, across from the post office and just one block from the main square and cathedral of La Paz.

-This small space offers the community an enjoyable, centrally-located setting to meet, gather and chat.
-Dedicated to promoting a vibrant downtown La Paz, this park was first opened in 2007.
+This small space offers the community another centrally-located and attractive place to meet, gather and chat.
+Dedicated to promoting a vibrant downtown La Paz, this park was first opened in 2007 and is open daily.

-The video above shows an example of a musical performance that was recorded in the Piedras y Pájaros Park.
-It also provides glimpses of the park ambience, the plantings and the fountain.
-To see more performances in this setting, please follow these YouTube links:
+The following video was recorded in the Piedras y Pájaros Park and provides glimpses of the overall setting, the plantings and the fountain.